Rockpoint’s brand strategy had become dated, and it no longer aligned with the sophistication of the firm.

 Our brand strategy design emphasized Rockpoint’s culture of excellence—one that results in high-performance returns and long-term client relationships.

 Rockpoint Group, L.L.C. (“Rockpoint”) is a real estate private equity firm headquartered in Boston with additional domestic offices in San Francisco and Dallas.
 Founded in 2003, its visual brand no longer projected the level of sophistication the company desired.
-Working in conjunction with strategy consultant, Will Pollack, our research revealed that the firm was well respected for its integrity as well as its financial performance.
+Working in conjunction with strategy consultant, Will Pollock, our research revealed that the firm was well respected for its integrity as well as its financial performance.